Yoyodyne-Data-Science/ipynb-py-convert-databricks/README.md

 ## How?

+Different conversions are possible:

-Conversion is possible both ways; from the `.py` or `sql` version made by databricks to an IPython notebook:
+* from the `.py` version made by Databricks to an IPython notebook:

 `convert_databricks_nb('databricks_nb.py', 'databricks_nb.ipynb')`

+* from the `sql` version made by Databricks to an IPython notebook:

 `convert_databricks_nb('databricks_nb.sql', 'databricks_nb.ipynb')`

-And from an IPython notebook to a `.py` file (i.e. a function presumably similar to the one Databricks itself runs before exporting notebooks):
+* and from an IPython notebook to a `.py` file (i.e. a function presumably similar to the one Databricks itself runs before exporting notebooks):

 `convert_databricks_nb('databricks_nb.ipynb','databricks_nb.py')`